microsoft/react-native-windows-samples/docs/native-modules-vs-turbo-modules.md

 ### How to migrate to TurboModules

-Modules running as TurboModules will be availiable in the JS from `TurboModuleRegistry.get('<modulename>')` instead of `NativeModules.<modulename>`.
+Modules running as TurboModules will be available in the JS from `TurboModuleRegistry.get('<modulename>')` instead of `NativeModules.<modulename>`.
 So your JavaScript will have to be updated before switching.
 Ideally while you are at it, you should switch your modules to use [Spec files](https://reactnative.dev/docs/the-new-architecture/pillars-turbomodules#2-javascript-specification).
 This will make your modules compatible with codegen in the future.

 >Note: `TurboModuleRegistry` will fallback to returning a native module instead of a turbo module if there is a native module registered from the native code.
 So you can update your JavaScript before updating your native code.

-Starting in v0.71, modules can now be run as TurboModules instead of as a NativeModule simply by using adding an additional parameter to your call to `AddAttributedModules`:
+Starting in version 0.71, modules can now be run as TurboModules instead of as a Native Module simply by using adding an additional parameter to your call to `AddAttributedModules`:

 ```cpp
 AddAttributedModules(packageBuilder, true);